-The physician or nurse practitioner who performs the face-to-face encounter must attest in writing that he or she had a face-to-face encounter with the beneficiary, including the date of that visit.
-The attestation of the nurse practitioner or the non-certifying hospice physician shall state that the clinical findings of that visit were provided to the certifying physician for use in determining continued eligibility for hospice care.
-All certifications and recertification's must be signed and dated by the physician(s), and must include the benefit period dates to which the certification or recertification applies.
+The physician or nurse practitioner who performs the face-to-face encounter shall attest in writing that he or she had a face-to-face encounter with the beneficiary, reporting the date of that visit.
+The attestation of the nurse practitioner or the noncertifying hospice physician shall state that the clinical findings of that visit were provided to the certifying physician for use in determining continued eligibility for hospice care.
+All certifications and recertifications must be signed and dated by the physician(s) and must contain the benefit period dates to which the certification or recertification applies.